-We’ve rounded up the top ten cities with the best access to fiber — making them great for remote workers who need a reliable way to do everything from home.
+We’ve rounded up the top ten cities with the best internet in the U.S., making them great for remote workers who need a reliable way to do everything from home.
 They might not be the metro areas you’d expect.

 The financial and technology center of the South, Atlanta is a large city situated in the foothills of the Appalachian Mountains.
 What does that mean for you?
 You get the benefits of a cosmopolitan area with stunning natural areas within close driving distance.
 As a bonus, it’s far enough south you can enjoy warmer temperatures and sunshine without completely giving up seasons.
-Atlanta is also a young city, with millennials accounting for more than 25 percent of the population.
-That number jumps to 42 percent when focusing on Midtown, the rapidly-growing area just north of downtown Atlanta.
-With a variety of coworking spaces across the city, you may be remote, but you’ll never have to be alone.
+In a recent study, Atlanta was ranked as the No. 1 best U.S. city for Gen Zers based on the city’s high affordability, low unemployment and education among generation Z, in addition high internet speeds.

 Charlotte is best known for being a business and financial hub, but it’s also a college town as home to a University of North Carolina campus.
 The city has a wide variety of sports — NFL, NBA, and MLS teams, plus NASCAR and a range of minor league teams — so you can catch a game in any season.
-It also claims the title as the city with the most millennial growth from 2005–2015, the demographic most likely to be working from home.
-If you move to Charlotte as a remote worker, you’ll be in good company to get the job done.
+It also claims the title as the city with the most millennial growth from 2005–2015.
+The city was recently recognized as one of the top 25 cities in the country with the highest number of tech job listings.

 Kansas City, MO, straddles the border on the western edge of Missouri and the eastern edge of Kansas.
 KCMO is the more populous Kansas City (as compared to KCK, or Kansas City, KS) and is known for barbeque, jazz, professional sports, and its fountains.
 Topeka, KS, about an hour outside of Kansas City, MO, has been offering a relocation bonus of up to $15,000 for remote or on-site workers and also enjoys great fiber internet access.
 While Topeka is smaller than Kansas City, it boasts housing prices below the national average and a range of neighborhoods to fit any style preference or household size.

 If you love outdoor activities, Salt Lake City (also referred to as SLC) might be the place for you.
 SLC boasts hiking and biking in local canyons and is only a day’s drive from nearby national parks (Utah has five).
 Whether you like winter or summer outdoor activities, you’ll be able to find them here in plentiful supply.
-When you’re not out enjoying nature, you can work from home with reliable, high-speed internet connectivity, or head to one of the newly-opened co-working spaces to enjoy perks like coffee, networking, and conference rooms.
+And thanks to a new initiative, Connecting Utah, the state has received more than $15 million in federal funding to bring or improve internet access across 70,000 homes.

 Austin may be the capital of Texas, but it’s also known as the Live Musical Capital of the World.
 The city is well-known for its small, unique local businesses and has become a center for business and technology since the 1990s.
 The internationally known SXSW Festival is held here annually boasting the latest in film, music, and tech.
-Austin is expected to add 10,000 jobs in the next year, with remote workers being a large part of that.
+Austin is experiencing the highest job growth in the country, and expects a 12% increase in jobs over the next five years.
 No state income tax and mild winters certainly don’t hurt.

 What can we say, Texas is a big state with more than a handful of tech-oriented cities.
 San Antonio is headquarters to four Fortune 500 companies, but many large companies have branch offices here.
 Worried about walkability?
 Enter The River Walk, which connects 2,020 acres of public land with a river running through it.
 This area is pedestrian-only and features restaurants, bars, shops, museums, and more.
-While remote jobs are less common in San Antonio compared to other Texas cities, that’s changing.
-Regardless, fiber is widely available even if your employer and you share the same zip code and, of course, there’s no state income tax.
+Fiber is widely available and, of course, there’s no state income tax.

 What happens in Vegas doesn’t have to stay in Vegas if you’ve got fiber high-speed internet — sharing fun videos, photos, and facetime calls is easy.
 While the bright lights of the casinos may immediately come to mind, Vegas offers a hometown feel, too.
 While the majority of employment in the Entertainment Capital of the World revolves around the hospitality industry, there are also museums, an art district, and three major league professional sports teams.
 Similar to Salt Lake City, Las Vegas also offers nearby hiking, cycling, and boating for the outdoors-inclined.
 As an added bonus, Vegas is looking to attract more remote workers to the area, including tech startups and pilot programs.

 Pennsylvania’s second-largest city, Pittsburgh is known for its steel and petroleum manufacturing as well as its role in electronics and automotive industries.
 While the city still recalls its more industrial history with great pride, it’s also become a hub for health care, education, and technology, and is home to several large universities.
-Duolingo and Seedgrid have HQs here and Zoom has even expanded into the Steel City.
-Due to its tech job opportunities and fiber internet, Pittsburgh is considered one of the best cities for remote workers.
+Duolingo is headquartered here, and Zoom has even expanded into the Steel City.
+Due to its tech job opportunities and fiber internet, Pittsburgh is a great place to plug in.

 Seattle, the northernmost big city in the U.S., often springs to mind when talking about corporate HQs, coffee, rainy weather, or the Space Needle.
 But it’s also a major software, biotechnology, and technical services hub.
-Seattle recently ranked as the ninth best city for remote work in the U.S., and there are more and more entry-level opportunities signaling a shift to long-term remote work practices.
+The city is home to large names in the internet space, including Amazon, Redfin, Turbo, and Zillow.
+Microsoft is headquartered just outside the city limits in Redmond, Washington.
 Worried about leaving your four-legged friends behind if you relocate?
 Don’t be.
 Seattle is considered the most dog-friendly city in the country.